timlac/nexa-emotion-recognition-pipelines/README.md

 ## Considerations

 ### Face Detection

+The expected bounding box may vary depending on the FER model used.
+Emonet uses [face-alignment](https://github.com/1adrianb/face-alignment?tab=readme-ov-file) python lib.
+[Mediapipe](https://ai.google.dev/edge/mediapipe/solutions/vision/face_detector) also seems to used extensively.

 - Face detection is necessary to detect faces in images and videos.
 - Face tracking may be necessary to track faces in videos where there are multiple faces.